-Travel photography is lots of fun – but to get the best shots, you’ll need the right equipment, including a lens that can handle a broad range of travel subjects, from astrophotography and architecture to landscapes, people, and even food.
+Travel photography is a highly rewarding pursuit, but if you’re serious about getting the best shots, it pays to carry the right equipment, including a lens that can handle a broad range of travel subjects: astrophotography, architecture, landscapes, people, food, and more.

 That’s where this article comes in handy.
-Below, I use my experience as a professional travel photographer to rank the 10 best travel photography lenses on the market in 2022, and I make sure to include options for plenty of brands and budgets.
+Below, I use my experience as a professional travel photographer to rank the 10 best travel photography lenses on the market in 2023, including options for plenty of budgets, brands, and camera systems (including models for the latest and greatest mirrorless lineups).

-So whether you’re new to travel photography and looking to purchase your first lens, or you’re a travel-photography veteran looking to invest in a dedicated travel zoom, this article will give you everything you need to get started.
+So whether you’re new to travel photography and looking to purchase your first lens, or you’re a travel-photography veteran looking to invest in some pro-quality glass, this article will give you everything you need to get started.

 Let’s dive right in!

-Regarded as one of the heavyweights of the photography manufacturing industry, Canon offers some of the best lenses for travel photography on the market – including the impressive EF 24-105mm f/4L IS USM, which combines a versatile zoom range with in-built image stabilization.
+Regarded as one of the heavyweights of the photography manufacturing industry, Canon offers some of the best travel photography lenses on the market – including the impressive EF 24-105mm f/4L IS USM, an absolute travel classic that combines a versatile zoom range with built-in image stabilization.

-The 24-105mm f/4 boasts impressive sharpness, though it is on the pricier side, and the f/4 maximum aperture isn’t as fast as f/2.8 options (and therefore less than ideal for astrophotography and handheld photography in low light).
+The 24-105mm f/4 boasts impressive sharpness, though the f/4 maximum aperture isn’t as fast as f/2.8 options (and therefore less than ideal for astrophotography and handheld photography in low light).
 But if you’re in need of a do-everything lens for serious travel shooting, the 24-105mm is a great pick.

-The 24-240mm is also very well priced, plus it’s lightweight and compact – ideal for a travel zoom.
-Unfortunately, the lens does include some disadvantages: the maximum aperture is relatively narrow for low-light shooting, the optics aren’t on the same level as Canon’s L-lens lineup, and no lens hood is supplied.
+The 24-240mm is also reasonably well priced, making it a decent choice for beginners (compared to other RF-mount lenses, anyway!).
+Unfortunately, the lens does include some disadvantages – the maximum aperture is relatively narrow for low-light shooting, the optics aren’t on the same level as Canon’s L-lens lineup, and no lens hood is supplied – but if you’re looking for a do-everything lens to get started with travel photography, it’s a solid choice.

 The Nikon Z 24-240mm f/4-6.3 is a solid mirrorless lens for travel photography; the zoom range makes it capable of handling nearly any situation, and the quiet autofocus is great for capturing people and even wildlife unobtrusively.